 Deploy private network example on Azure

-The Hyperledger Besu Quickstart on Azure enables deploying a private IBFT 2.0 network, including:
+The Quorum Dev Quickstart on Azure Marketplace enables deploying a private IBFT 2.0 network, which includes:

 - Prometheus and Grafana with the Besu dashboard installed.

-The above is deployed on a single Azure VM in a matter of minutes.
+These are deployed on a single Azure VM in minutes.

-Once deployed, you can develop and test applications and connect to the VS Code plugin using the RPC endpoint:
+Once deployed, you can develop and test applications and connect to the Visual Studio Code (VSCode) plugin using the RPC

 To deploy the private network example on Azure: